Kim Man-su (politician)

-Kim Man-su (김만수; September 14, 1956) is a politician of the Democratic People's Republic of Korea (North Korea).
+Kim Man-su (김만수; September 14, 1956) is a politician of North Korea.
 He is also a member of the Minister of Electric Power Industry in the Cabinet of North Korea as well as member of the Central Committee of the Workers' Party of Korea.

 Biography

-He was born on September 14, 1956 in North Hamgyong Province.
+He was born on September 14, 1956, in North Hamgyong Province.
 He has been the Minister of Electric Power Industry as a successor since April 2012.
 In May 2016, in the 7th Congress of the Workers' Party of Korea he was appointed a member of the Central Committee of the Workers 'Party.
 In March 2014, he was elected to the 13th convocation of the Supreme People's Assembly.